-Amsacrine is a chemotherapy drug and is also called amsidine or m-AMSA.
+Amsacrine is a chemotherapy drug.
+It is also called amsidine or m-AMSA.

-It is used to treat some types of:
+It is used to treat acute leukaemia in adults.

 You have amsacrine into your bloodstream (intravenously).
 It is a red liquid.